 Lochinver Environmental Organisation (LEO)

 Our Lochinver Environment Organisation was set up in 2008.
-Boys representing LEO in Years 3 to 8 have recently been joined by Little LEOS, representatives from Years 1 and 2.
+Boys representing LEO in Years 3 to 8 have recently been joined by Little LEOS, representatives from Reception to Year 2.
 The aims of LEO are to promote sustainability from a local to a global scale and to encourage our whole community to practise living more sustainable lifestyles.

 Themes of LEO have included Switch-Off fortnight to reduce electricity consumption, reducing litter in the school grounds, growing our own vegetables, reducing, reusing and recycling waste, banishing single use plastics from our School and using sustainable packaging for healthy break time snacks.